kevjose/react-notifier/README.md

 ## Features

 The notification system is built with react and no external library.
 This is highly reusable and can be triggered from anywhere in the application.
-The toast notifications will be stackable, meaning we can have multiple notification showing up at the same time, these will be capable of render a string or another react component within itself.
+The toast notifications will be stackable, meaning we can have multiple notifications showing up at the same time, these will be capable of rendering a string or another react component within itself.

 ## Background

 The following assumes that the reader has a thorough understanding of react and react hooks and will be providing only a brief on the required react hooks.
-For a detailed understanding on react hooks please refer, [react hooks docs](https://reactjs.org/docs/hooks-intro.html).
+For a detailed understanding of react hooks please refer, [react hooks docs](https://reactjs.org/docs/hooks-intro.html).

 We will be using the following hooks

-- `useState`, this allows us to use the react state within a functional components (this earlier used to be possible only in class based components and functional components were used only as presentational components).
+- `useState`, this allows us to use the react state within functional components (this earlier used to be possible only in class based components and functional components were used only as presentational components).

 - `useContext`, this hook takes a context object as an input and returns the value passed in `Context.Provider`.
-React context api provides a way to pass the props/data in a component tree without having to pass the props/data to every child at every level (prop drilling)
+React context API provides a way to pass the props/data in a component tree without having to pass the props/data to every child at every level (prop drilling)

-Below is syntax for the context api for reference
+Below is the syntax for the context API for reference

 ```javascript
 const SampleContext = React.createContext(/*initialVAlue*/);